johnjcamilleri/blurt/README.md

 - Instantly create rooms with zero setup
 - Responses updated live in owner view as participants type, sized according to frequency
-- Minimal, projector-friendly UI (dark background, no borders, content at top)
+- Minimal, projector-friendly UI (dark by default, no borders, content at top)
 - Zen mode (hides controls completely)
 - QR code for participants to scan
 - Show/hide responses